MicrosoftDocs/query-docs/query-languages/dax/rownumber-function-dax.md

 - If there is exactly one corresponding outer column, its value is used.
 - If there is no corresponding outer column, then:
-  - RANK will first determine all \<orderBy> and \<partitionBy> columns that have no corresponding outer column.
+  - ROWNUMBER will first determine all \<orderBy> and \<partitionBy> columns that have no corresponding outer column.
-  - For every combination of existing values for these columns in RANK parent context, RANK is evaluated and a row is returned.
+  - For every combination of existing values for these columns in ROWNUMBER parent context, ROWNUMBER is evaluated and a row is returned.
-  - RANK’s final output is a union of these rows.
+  - ROWNUMBER’s final output is a union of these rows.
 - If there is more than one corresponding outer column, an error is returned.

 If the columns specified within \<orderBy> and \<partitionBy> cannot uniquely identify every row in \<relation>, then:

 - ROWNUMBER will try to find the least number of additional columns required to uniquely identify every row.
-- If such columns can be found, - ROWNUMBER will try to find the least number of additional columns required to uniquely identify every row. will automatically append these new columns to \<orderBy>, and each partition is sorted using this new set of orderBy columns.
+- If such columns can be found, ROWNUMBER will
+  - Try to find the least number of additional columns required to uniquely identify every row.
+  - Automatically append these new columns to \<orderBy> clause.
+  - Sort each partition using this new set of orderBy columns.
-- If such columns cannot be found, an error is returned.

-If the function detects a tie at runtime, an error is returned.
+- If such columns cannot be found and the function detects a tie at runtime, an error is returned.

 ## Example